zakariaGatter/Gatter_Linux/README.md

 ## Log

+- Gatter Linux 1.1
     - Fix some AptGate issues
     - Improve g-cal and g-vol
     - Improve Openbox menu (with icons)
     - Make Gatter Linux a bit smaller
     - New theme, New Wallpaper, New Icons

 ## Donate